aws/sagemaker-tensorflow-serving-container/README.md

 ## Pre/Post-Processing

-SageMaker TensorFlow Serving Container supports Content-Types 'application/json', 'text/csv', and 'application/jsonlines', defaulting to 'application/json' if not specified, and Accept types 'application/json' and 'application/jsonlines', also defaulting to 'application/json' if not specified.
+OutSageMaker TensorFlow Serving Container supports the following Content-Types for requests out of the box:

+* `application/json` (default)
+* `text/csv`
+* `application/jsonlines`

+And the following Accept types for responses:

+* `application/json` (default)
+* `application/jsonlines`

-The container will convert data in these formats to [TensorFlow Serving REST API](https://www.tensorflow.org/tfx/serving/api_rest) requests, and will send these requests to the default serving signature of your model.
+The container will convert data in these formats to [TensorFlow Serving REST API](https://www.tensorflow.org/tfx/serving/api_rest) requests, and will send these requests using the default serving signature of your SavedModel.

 But you can also add customized Python code to process your input and output data.
 To make it work, here are some few things you need to pay attention:
 1. The customized Python code file should be named `inference.py` and it should be under `code` directory of your model archive.